matthewsaunders/chippa/README.md

 ## Why 'chippa'?

 Chippa is the name of my girlfriend's cat.
-I like this cat so I named the project after the cat.
+I like this cat so I named the project it.